-National Emergency Management Australia (NEMA) is Australia's National Disaster Management Organisation.
+The National Emergency Management Australia (NEMA) is Australia's National Disaster Management Organisation.
 It is an Executive Agency under the Department of Home Affairs portfolio and is the Australian Government's focal point for situational awareness, emergency preparedness, crisis management and response and recovery for domestic crisis.
-Through close links with state and territory counterparts, NEMA is the principal executor of the AGCMF and delivers critical programs and services that strengthen and maintain Australia's national security and emergency management capability.
+Through close links with state and territory counterparts, NEMA is the principal executor of the Australian Government Crisis Management Framework (AGCMF) and delivers critical programs and services that strengthen and maintain Australia's national security and emergency management capability.

-NEMA operates the National Situation Room (NSR), an all-hazards, 24/7 facility that provides whole-of-government awareness to inform national decision-making during a crisis and the National Security Hotline is hosted and managed within the NSR.
+NEMA operates the National Situation Room (NSR)-an all-hazards, 24/7 facility that provides whole-of-government situational awareness to inform national decision-making during a crisis and the National Security Hotline is hosted and managed within the NSR.